tjeufoolen/MarvelAPP/README.md

-# MarvelAPP
+# KOTLIN_MarvelAPP
-Kotlin android app build for the MBDANDR assessment
+Our first android app written in Kotlin.
+This app uses the Marvel API to demonstrate service usage.

 ## Getting Started
 1. Clone this project